 Whether you are paying alimony or receiving it, it’s important to understand how it impacts your taxes.
-Alimony is treated differently than other forms of income, and its effects on your tax filings can significantly change your overall financial situation post-divorce.
+Alimony is handled unlike other types of income, and its impacts on payment of taxes can hugely alter the financial status of a person upon divorce.

 1. What Is Alimony and How Is It Taxed?